PopaGeorgianVictor/PORTOFOLIO/README.md

  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/gjHgqnG2/Screenshot-2.png">
  </picture>

- * the list of the keys is a view of the dictionary, meaning that any changes done to the dictionary will be reflected in the keys list
+ ### The list of the keys is a view of the dictionary, meaning that any changes done to the dictionary will be reflected in the keys list
    <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/VN5sxCh2/Screenshot-3.png">
  </picture>